7 Hair Stylist Business Card Tips to Increase Bookings

 Bonus Insider Tip!

-It’s okay to think outside the standard hair stylist business card box too!
-Get creative, but remember whatever you choose, make sure it makes as big a statement like their new hairstyle will!
+It’s okay to think outside the standard business card for hairstylists box too!
+Get creative, but remember whatever you choose, make sure it makes as big a statement as their new hairstyle will!

 Need a Salon Software to help your growing business?
 Download Salon Iris absolutely free for 14 days!